 Before you look at a single template or pricing tier, you must define the primary purpose of your website.
 The platform that works beautifully for a freelance photographer will likely be a nightmare for a high-volume e-commerce brand.

-Ask yourself what you need your site to do:
+Identify exactly what you need your site to execute:

-- E-Commerce: Are you selling physical or digital products?
-You need robust inventory management, secure payment gateways, and calculated shipping integrations.
+- E-Commerce: If you are selling physical or digital products, you need robust inventory management, secure payment gateways, and calculated shipping integrations.

 Pro Tip: Write down your top three “must-have” features before evaluating any platform.
-If a builder doesn’t meet all three, cross it off your list immediately.
+If a builder doesn’t meet all three natively or via a verified app ecosystem, cross it off your list immediately.

 Step 2: Assess Your Technical Expertise